asus-linux-drivers/asus-bios-updates-notifier/README.md

 $ bash install.sh
 ```

-or run separately parts of install script
+or run separately parts of the install script

-- run notifier every time when user log in (do NOT run as `$ sudo`, works via `systemctl --user`)
+- run notifier every time the user log in (do NOT run as `$ sudo`, works via `systemctl --user`)

 ```bash
 $ bash install_service.sh
 ```

+## Existing similar projects

+I do not know any.

+**Why was this project created?** As a notifier about any released BIOS version.